Bhalla, Jammu and Kashmir

-Bhalla is a village and tehsil of Doda district in the union territory of Jammu and Kashmir.
-Bhalla is located about 15 kilometres from Doda district and 25 kilometres from Bhaderwah on the Doda-Bhaderwah Highway.
+Bhalla is a village and tehsil of Doda district in the Chenab Valley of the Jammu division of Jammu and Kashmir, India.
+Bhalla is located about 15 kilometres from Doda and 25 kilometres from Bhaderwah on the Doda-Bhaderwah Highway.

 Demographics

 Bhalla is a tehsil in Bhaderwah sub district of Doda district.
 There are 17 panchayats in Bhalla tehsil.

 Kellar valley

 Kellar valley is located in Bhalla tehsil.
 It is a bowl-shaped valley with the Himalayas surrounding it on all sides, and its borders are with Bani-Basohli on the south, Bhaderwah on the east, Marmat, and Sudhmahadev on the west.
 The middle Himalayan ranges, also known locally as the Devshetra, Chander, and Taaliyan Mountains, guard the valley.
 The major Dhars in these mountains include Seoj Dhar, Bhaihal Dhar, and Kemel Dhar.
 These Dhars are surrounded by a thick surface of green meadows and tall Sal, Deodar, and spruce trees.
 These Dhars are the origin of several significant rivers in the Jammu region, including Tawi and Ujh.